How to Get The Best Flight Deals for China (2026 Guide)

 Obviously, these periods also coincide with the best hotel prices and the least crowds.
 The most expensive prices and largest crowds are usually during the Chinese public holidays.

-Remember Spring Festival dates are different every year so cheap dates this year might not be cheap next year.
+Remember Spring Festival dates are different every year so the cheapest dates this year might not be cheap next year.

 ✈️ One-Stop Flights